mikiyam/nopasanada/_posts/2019-09-12-first-poem.md

 ---
 layout: post
-title:  "First poem"
+title:  "eggplants in a metal plate"
-categories: [poetry]
+categories: grandma

 ---

 This is my first poem